cloudaware/compliance-policies/ce/ca/aws/account/object-level-cloudtrail-logging-for-read-events-for-s3-buckets/remediation.md

 2. The command output will be `object-level` event trail configuration.
 3. If you want to enable it for all buckets at once then change Values parameter to `["arn:aws:s3"]` in command given above.
-4. Repeat step 1 for each s3 bucket to update `object-level` logging of write events.
+4. Repeat step 1 for each s3 bucket to update `object-level` logging of read events.
 5. Change the AWS region by updating the `--region` command parameter and perform the process for other regions.